Gronny-Escobal-network/CCNP-Encor/README.md

 # 📘 CCNP ENCOR (350-401)

-Este repositorio contiene mis apuntes, configuraciones, laboratorios y diagramas para la certificación **CCNP Enterprise Core (ENCOR 350-401)**.
-Está organizado según el temario oficial de Cisco y lo utilizo como mi cuaderno digital de estudio.
+This repository contains my notes, configurations, labs, and diagrams for the **CCNP Enterprise Core (ENCOR 350-401)** certification.
+It is organized according to the official Cisco exam blueprint and serves as my digital notebook for study and practice.

 ---

-## 🎯 Objetivo
+## 🎯 Goals
-- Documentar mi preparación para el examen **ENCOR 350-401**.
-- Organizar teoría, comandos, laboratorios y diagramas en un solo lugar.
+- Document my preparation for the **ENCOR 350-401** exam.
+- Keep theory, commands, labs, and diagrams well organized in one place.
-- Practicar GitHub mientras estudio.
+- Improve my GitHub workflow while studying.

 ---

-## 🗂️ Estructura del Repositorio
+## 🗂️ Repository Structure

-- **OSPF/** → Teoría, configuraciones, laboratorios y diagramas de OSPF.
+- **OSPF/** → Notes, configurations, labs, and diagrams for OSPF.
-- (Más adelante se incluirán: BGP, VLANs, QoS, Seguridad, etc.)
+- *(More topics will be added later: BGP, VLANs, QoS, Security, Automation, etc.)*

 ---

-## 📖 Progreso Actual
+## 📖 Current Progress
-Actualmente estoy estudiando **OSPF**, incluyendo:
-- Conceptos básicos y tipos de routers.
+Currently studying **OSPF**, including:
+- Basic concepts and router types.
-- Estructura de áreas (Backbone, Stub, NSSA).
+- Area design (Backbone, Stub, NSSA).
-- Configuración inicial y comandos de verificación.
-- Diagramas de topología para los laboratorios.

-👉 Mira la carpeta [`OSPF`](./OSPF) para ver la teoría y prácticas.
+- Initial configuration and verification commands.
+- Topology diagrams for labs.

+👉 Check the [`OSPF`](./OSPF) folder for notes and practice labs.

 ---

-## 🚀 Próximos pasos
+## 🚀 Next Steps
-- Subir laboratorios básicos de OSPF.
-- Continuar con BGP y servicios de infraestructura.
-- Agregar ejemplos de troubleshooting.
+- Upload basic OSPF labs.
+- Continue with BGP and Infrastructure Services.
+- Add troubleshooting examples.

 ---

-## ✍️ Autor
+## ✍️ Author
 **Gronny Escobal**
-Estudiante autodidacta de redes y seguridad.
-Preparando la certificación **CCNP ENCOR (350-401)**.
+Preparing for the **CCNP ENCOR (350-401)** certification.